What does without prejudice mean?

 Can my employer make a without prejudice proposal within a redundancy situation?

 Yes, and this frequently happens.
-It does mean your employer has done anything wrong, but in many cases they may want to bypass some of the lengthy redundancy processes and give you an enhanced package instead.
+It does not necessarily mean that your employer has done anything wrong, but in many cases they may want to bypass some of the lengthy redundancy processes and give you an enhanced package instead.
 If you decide not to take it, then it will almost certainly be withdrawn and you would then go through the full redundancy process, but with no uplift in the severance package.
-You won’t be surprised to hear that most people will want to go down the without prejudice route- especially where the redundancy is genuine.
+You won’t be surprised to hear that most people will want to go down the without prejudice route- especially where the redundancy is genuine and not open to challenge.

 What does “without prejudice & subject to contract” mean?